 Preliminary Section: My 1 Year Leangains Results – A Fat Loss Cut With Before and After Pictures

 The initial burning question is, obviously, does Leangains actually work?
 And of course that’s fair to ask – there are too many branded health and fitness programs out there that are bogus.

 The answer is yes, it does.

 You can see some of Martin’s client results here.

-Leangains was also my program of choice for fixing the fat problem I had.
+Leangains was also my set up of choice for losing fat.
 I don’t use the program anymore, but it certainly did work.
 I’ll let my progress pictures speak for themselves:

 The extended answer to the question, with a caveat, though, is that yes, Leangains does work, but that no, it’s not magic.